geminiyellow/globalize/doc/hello-world/README.md

 Globalize.load( ... );
 ```

-Then, we set `en` as our default locale.
+Then, `en` is set as our default locale.

 ```javascript
 Globalize.locale( "en" );